 The impact of the dominance of todays AC system is that all of the electrical appliances and devices in our homes are designed to operate on 120 volt, 60 cycle AC power.
 It is true AC or DC can be used for all of our electric needs - but most of our homes have appliances that operate only on AC.
 Interestingly, some of our newer appliances convert the 120 volts AC to low voltage DC - computers, printers, electronics, and any device that has a little box in the cord to lower the voltage and change AC to DC.
 Reintroducing DC appliances into the market is both easy and happening - motor homes and stand alone solar systems are driving demand for 12 and 24 volt appliances and trending to 48 volts DC.

 During the 1970’s, inventive minds applied existing electronic technology to allow DC solar panels to be compatible with the AC electric grid.
-The grid-tie inverter allowed private homes and businesses to install solar panels and produce all or a portion their electric energy.
+The grid-tie inverter allowed private homes and businesses to install solar panels and produce a portion or all of their electric energy needs.
 The initial concerns were easily dismissed and the electric companies welcomed the reduction in peak summer and daily demand.
 As matter of convenience, in most states a fair “net energy” billing scheme where solar energy produced and used or in some cases sent to a neighbor to use was the same value as purchased energy.

 Transitioning to the Future